Detecting AI-Generated Images via Diffusion Snap-Back Reconstruction: A Forensic Approach: Methodology

 \subsection{Dataset}

-We used the \textit{AI vs. Human-Generated Images Dataset} by Alessandra Sala ~\cite{kaggle_alessandra_2024}, as the primary dataset for our experiments.
-The dataset contains equal proportions of authentic (human-captured) and AI-generated images across multiple categories such as portraits, objects, and scenes.
-Each image is labeled as \textbf{0} for human-generated content and \textbf{1} for AI-generated content, as illustrated in Table~\ref{tab:sample_dataset}.
-Representative samples from both classes are shown in Figure~\ref{fig:real_vs_fake_samples}, where the top row depicts real images and the bottom row shows AI-generated counterparts..
-Although primarily face-centric, the dataset encompasses diverse visual content such as portraits, landscapes, and objects, allowing the method to generalize across multiple domains.
-Authentic samples include photographs and original artwork, while synthetic samples are produced via Stable Diffusion v1.5.
+We used the \textit{AI vs. Human-Generated Images Dataset} by Alessandra Sala, publicly available on Kaggle~\cite{kaggle_alessandra_2024}, as the primary dataset for our experiments.
+The dataset contains equal proportions of authentic (human-captured) and AI-generated images across multiple categories, including portraits, objects, and scenes.
+Each image is labeled as \textbf{0} (human-generated) or \textbf{1} (AI-generated), as shown in Table~\ref{tab:sample_dataset}.
+Representative samples are presented in Figure~\ref{fig:real_vs_fake_samples}, where the top row shows real images and the bottom row shows AI-generated counterparts.
+Although the dataset is primarily face-centric, it includes diverse content such as portraits, landscapes, and objects, supporting evaluation across multiple domains.
+Authentic samples include photographs and original artwork, while synthetic samples are generated using Stable Diffusion v1.5.

-All images are resized to $512\times512$ RGB.
-Diffusion reconstruction employs Stable Diffusion v1.5 with the DDIM scheduler ($T=50$ inference steps), and reconstruction strengths $\mathcal{S} = \{0.15, 0.30, 0.60, 0.90\}$ under a guidance scale $w=1.0$.
-All experiments are conducted on an NVIDIA RTX~4090 GPU using \texttt{torch.float16} precision with optimization strategies such as attention slicing, VAE slicing, and CPU offload.